 That might sound a little harsh or foolish even but the way I see it is that ClassicPress is my future and WordPress is my past and what I’m doing now is investing in my future.

 How does ClassicPress fit into your overall plans for the future?

 Well, in addition to working on the SEO plugin, I have also contributed to the revamp of the ClassicPress website.
 Very soon, I hope to be helping out with core development too.
-In addition, I have contacted Installatron and MainWP asking them to add support for CP and have also created a feature request on cPanel.
+In addition, I was instrumental in Installatron adding support for ClassicPress.

 But I am confident that there are some good, dedicated people behind it and that gives me great hope.